Caleb-Ellefson/Click-Clack-Embedded/README.md

 <h3><b>Split-Flap Clock Project Overview</b></h3>

 The overall project came together quite well.
 I created a split-flap clock using 3D printed parts, a skateboard truck bearing, a magnet, a hall sensor, and an RTC module to keep track of the time.
-Although there were a few minor complications with sending JSON data from the Node server to the ESP8266 via a GET request and creating a flag and interrupt to manage the loop, I was able to overcome these challenges.
+Although there were a few minor complications with sending JSON data from the Node server to the ESP8266 via a GET request and creating a flag and interrupt to manage the loop, I was able to create this product.
-Project Details

 <h3><b>Front-End and Server Setup</b></h3>